 Sleeping in the third trimester is tough, but a pregnancy pillow can help make it a little more tolerable.
 So if you haven’t invested in one yet, I highly recommend it!
 They’re great for use during the day too to create low back support while you’re seated, or if you’re sitting up in bed reading or scrolling.

-As a bonus tip, I want to recommend the idea of meditations!
-I never thought of myself as the meditating-type, but using a guided meditation app during pregnancy helped SO much with falling asleep.
+As a bonus tip, I want to recommend the idea of meditation!
+I never thought of myself as the meditating type, but using a guided meditation app during pregnancy helped SO much with falling asleep.
 I personally used the Oak Meditation and Breathing App, but a lot of you guys have told me that the Expectful App is wonderful and tailored specifically to pregnancy.

 8. Maternity clothes you feel good in

-Hopefully by now you’ve a few functional pieces of maternity clothes.
+Hopefully, by now, you have a few functional pieces of maternity clothes.
 It’s not so much about quantity as it is about building a wardrobe that you can easily mix and match, dress up and down, and accessorize to make it feel like you’ve got a bunch of different outfit options.